deibyrios/bacteria-classification/README.md

 Images can be downloaded from this [link](https://drive.google.com/open?id=116Iu8uSJcEYCIJd5cMJmms9B-bvQ5AG4) (200 images, about 100MB size).

 ## Project Goal

 The goal of this project is to build an algorithm that analyzes an image of a Petri dish with colonies from different bacterial species and classifies them by species.

 One such deep learning classifier has already been developed to classify colonies from two species, K. pneumoniae and E. coli, which could be extended for the more varied dataset.
 However, there are a variety of approaches and the research goal of this project is to determine which types of algorithms for this task can perform best.

+## Questions and Answers

+Q&A can be found and posted [here](https://github.com/deibyrios/bacteria-classification/blob/master/Q%26A.md)